sbechara/introduction_to_engineering/Chapter14/Chapter_14.md

 - Similar to `for` loops, `while` loops start with the keyword `while` and must be completed with the `end` keyword.
 - It is vitally important that your `while` loop conditional expression is made false at some point during the execution of the loop.
 If it is not made false, you get an infinite loop.

-You can think of `while` loops as over eager dogs.
+You can think of `while` loops as over-eager dogs.
 They will run themselves to death unless you tell them to stop.
 The way that you tell a while loop to stop is to make sure that at some point in the loop, the initial conditional expression becomes false.

 |![Fig14.11](Media/Sled_Dogs.jpg)|
 |:----:|